klosteraner/Euler-Angles-Visual/README.md

 Another interesting feature would be to embed the program on a webpage.
 The Mayavi documentation does not talk about this.
 I assume a realization of this feature would require another dependency and some substantial integration work.
 I will also leave this to a future me.

+## Next

+- choose conventions in the GUI
+- Split view for comparison